Tony-Donghua-Han/Unit-test-examples/README.md

 ### Modular Design

 1. To be practiced in the follow up Homework PR

 ---

 ## Homework

 Each participant should pick a part of the code and add unit test with 100% coverage to it, spending at least 4 hours on the work.

-Trainer: Organize a follow up meeting for everyoen to discuss about their changes.
+Trainer: Organize a follow up meeting for everyone to discuss about their changes.

 ---